Mandé peoples: Literature

 Mandé literature includes the Epic of Sundiata, an epic poem of the Manding peoples (a branch of Mande family) recounting the rise of Sundiata Keita, the founder of the Mali Empire.
 Ethnomusicologist Eric Charry notes that these tales "form a vast body of oral and written literature" ranging from Ibn Khaldun's 14th-century Arabic-language account to French colonial anthologies collecting local oral histories to modern recordings, transcriptions, translations, and performance.
 Tarikh al-Fattash and Tarikh al-Sudan are two important Timbuktu chronicles.
 By the late 1990s, there were reportedly 64 published versions of the Epic of Sunjata.
 Although traditionally attributed to Mahmud Kati, Tarikh al-Fattash was written by at least three different authors.
 Among the Mandé-speaking ethnic groups, such as the Mandinka, Soninke and Susu, griots are a group, traditionally a specialized caste who are bards, storytellers, and oral historians.

 Religion

 A 13th-century mosque in northern Ghana attributed to the Wangara.

 Many of the Mandé-speaking ethnic groups in the westernmost part of West Africa have been predominantly Muslim since the 13th century.
 Others, such as the Bambara, a Mandinka group, converted to Islam as late as the 19th century with some retaining their traditional beliefs.
 Muslim Mandinka also hold traditional beliefs, such as in the rituals of initiation groups like Chiwara, and Dwo, and beliefs in the power of nyama (a spiritual power existing in nature).
 Many smaller Mandé-speaking ethnic groups, such as the Bobo, retain pre-Islamic belief systems in their entirety.
-Many Mandé-speaking groups in Sierra Leone and Liberia were also, for the most part, not islamized.

 According to oral histories, Mandé-speaking people, in particular the Soninke ethnic group, contributed through trade and settlement to the Islamization of non-Mandé Gur groups at the edge of the Sahel in West Africa.